Objections to Non-Monogamy and Their Answers

 1. What about having someone care for you in your old age?

 The divorce rate for people who get married now, at the usual ages people get married, is around 63% in most cities.
-That means there’s a 63% that person won’t be around in your old age anyway.
+That means there’s a 63% chance that person won’t be around in your old age anyway.

 If you want someone to be with in your old age, get married when you’re in your old age.